 Cfx inhibits both Type IIA bacterial topoisomerases - TopoIV and DNA gyrase - so, to increase the specificity of treatment, a mutation in a gyrA gene leading to the mutation S83L conferring resistance of DNA gyrase to fluoroquinolones was introduced by recombineering.
-In agreement with published data [210], the mutation led to the specific 32-fold increase of the minimal inhibitory concentration to Cfx (Figure 26B).
-On average, with the wild-type strain Topo-Seq detected ~8-times lower amount of cleavage sites than with Cfx-resistant strain, which might indicate that more Cfx molecules are available for binding to TopoIV when DNA gyrase is resistant to it (Figure 26C).
+In agreement with published data [217], the mutation led to the specific 32-fold increase of the minimal inhibitory concentration to Cfx (Figure 26B).
+On average, for the wild-type strain Topo-Seq detected ~8-times lower amount of cleavage sites than with Cfx-resistant strain, which might indicate that more Cfx molecules are available for binding to TopoIV when DNA gyrase is resistant to it (Figure 26C).
+Alternatively, GyrA S83L mutant could have a decreased DNA binding and/or supercoiling activity, which might lead to proportionally increased TopoIV activity detected with Topo-Seq.
+The latter hypothesis is supported by the observation that in gyrA S83L background DNA is less negatively supercoiled implying the reduced activity of the mutated protein [217].
+However, other groups reported that supercoiling is not affected by this mutation and that this mutation has a neutral effect on cell fitness [257,258].
+Activity of GyrA S83L-containing gyrase should be directly compared to the wild-type enzyme in vitro and amounts of gyrase, TopoIV, and TopoI should be compared between wt and mutated strains to test this hypothesis.